 External Group Connectivity Using AWS Direct Connect Gateway

-To provide network connectivity between the group and external endpoints such as on-premises SDDCs, associate an AWS Direct Connect Gateway with the VMware Managed Transit Gateway created for the group.
-Unlike the Direct Connect (DX) configuration that you can use to connect your on-premises SDDC with a standalone VMware Cloud on AWS SDDC, the Direct Connect gateway that you associate with the VTGW provides DX-level connectivity to all SDDC group members.
+To provide network connectivity between the group and external endpoints such as on-premises SDDCs, associate an AWS Direct Connect Gateway (DXGW) with the VMware Managed Transit Gateway created for the group.
+Unlike the Direct Connect (DX) configuration that you can use to connect your on-premises SDDC with a standalone VMware Cloud on AWS SDDC, the DXGW that you associate with the VTGW provides DX-level connectivity to all SDDC group members.

 Routing and Peering

-Compute networks in all group members use the VMware Transit Connect route table.
-Learned routes from this table are added to the route table of the SDDC's Tier-0 router.
+SDDC group members advertise their local network segments, which are added to the route tables of the SDDC's Tier-0 router and the group's VTGW.
 To view or download a list of VMware Transit Connect routes learned and advertized by a member SDDC, open the SDDC's Networking & Security tab and click Transit Connect.
 See View Routes Learned and Advertised over VMware Transit Connect in the VMware Cloud on AWS Networking and Security guide.

 To view the routes learned and advertised by all SDDCs in the group, click the Routing tab.
 You can use the drop-down control.
-Select External to view routes between members or Members to view routes between members and external endpoints like VPCs or Direct Connect Gateways
+Select External to view routes between members or Members to view routes between members and external endpoints like VPCs or Direct Connect Gateways.
+External routes carry traffic originating from an external endpoint like a VPC or DXGW to an SDDC group member.
+Members routes carry traffic originating in a member SDDC and include SDDC group members and external endpoints.

-- Traffic originating from SDDCs can be routed to other SDDCs as well as to VPCs and Direct Connect Gateways attached to the group.
+- Traffic originating from member SDDCs can be routed to other member SDDCs as well as to VPCs and Direct Connect Gateways attached to the group.

 - Traffic originating from VPCs or Direct Connect Gateways attached to the group can be routed only to SDDCs in the group.